marcusphelan/marcusphelan.github.io/about.md

 This static site was created with [Jekyll](https://jekyllrb.com/ "Jekyll") using a modified `minima` theme.

-Thanks to the following for their tutorials, which were helpful in setting up:
+Thanks to the following for their tutorials, which were helpful in setting up the site:

 - [Long Qian](https://longqian.me "Long Qian")
 - [jekylltools](https://github.com/jekylltools/jekyll-tipue-search "jekylltools")